Unilever Chaired Professor of Marketing

 Executive Director, INSEAD Emerging Markets Institute

-Director, INSEAD Gender Initiative & Hoffman Global Institute for Business & Society, Asia
+Director, INSEAD Gender Initiative & Hoffmann Global Institute for Business & Society, Asia

 By 2050, the countries currently classified as 'emerging' are projected to dominate the list of the world's 10 largest economies and account for almost half of global GDP.
 Knowledge on these countries is an invaluable resource for leveraging their many opportunities.
 Based at the Asia campus in Singapore, and set up in partnership with the Economic Development Board of Singapore, EMI reflects the changing focus of global growth and emphasizes INSEAD's commitment to the region.
 INSEAD's three campuses in Fontainebleau, Singapore and Abu Dhabi provide the unique advantage of geographical proximity to emerging countries across the globe.
 We invite collaboration from other organisations, policy makers, corporations and academic institutes with a shared goal for the enhancement and dissemination of knowledge on the world's fastest growing economies.